An annual recognition prize awarded to the European cities that best promote innovation in their communities

 In Europe, it is estimated that by 2050 almost 85% of Europeans will be living in cities.
 The capacity of cities to absorb this increasing demand of services and consumption of resources will be key to ensure their sustainability and resilience.

 In addition to the monetary reward, the prize brings high visibility in the form of renewed public interest and increased media coverage.
+Moreover, all winners and runners up will be invited to join the iCapital alumni network.
+This is a prestigious club where they all meet to share their knowledge, discuss common challenges, and work together to find solutions.

-Past winners include Barcelona (2014), Amsterdam (2016), Paris (2017), Athens (2018), Nantes (2019), Leuven (2020), Dortmund (2021), Vantaa (2021), Aix-Marseille Provence Metropole (2022) and Haarlem (2022).
+Past winners are Barcelona (2014), Amsterdam (2016), Paris (2017), Athens (2018), Nantes (2019), Leuven (2020), Dortmund (2021), and Aix-Marseille Provence Metropole (2022), Lisbon (2023), and Turin (2024-25) as European Capitals of Innovation.

 Categories

-In 2023, the European Capital of Innovation Awards features two categories:
+In 2026, the European Capital of Innovation Awards features two categories:

 - The European Rising Innovative City category that targets towns and cities with a population of 50 000 and up to 249 999 inhabitants and rewards the winner with EUR 500 000 and two runners-up with EUR 50 000 each.